JuliaCon/www.juliacon.org/2021/index.md

 title = "JuliaCon 2021 & JuMP-dev, Everywhere on Earth"

 # top title + subtitle
-top_title = "Juliacon 2021 (with JuMP-dev) is online and everywhere" top_date = "28th to 30th of July, 2021"
+top_title = "Juliacon 2021 (with JuMP-dev) was online and virtual" top_date = "28th to 30th of July, 2021"
-top_subtitle = "live.juliacon.org"
+top_subtitle = "check out all the recorded talks on YouTube"
 +++

 ~~~